Zangeti/TextureBase/README.md

 ---

-## Still having issues, Bugfixes, Feature Requests
+## Still having Issues, Bugfixes, Feature Requests

 If no error is thrown on startup but your textures have not appeared in-game, first insure your texturepack is enabled in the factorio mod list *cough cough...*.
 If so, check the factorio log files (*%AppData%/Roaming/Factorio/factorio-current.log*).
 If your textures are not in-game & no error is thrown when the game starts, the reason of this is likely logged by your texturepack!